Zer0CoolX/guacamole-install-rhel-7/README.md

 Thanks

-As expressed on the official site for Apache Guacamole (which is free and open source):
+As expressed on the official site for [Apache Guacamole](https://guacamole.apache.org/) (which is free and open source):
 > Apache Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH.
 We call it clientless because no plugins or client software are required.

-Nginx is a free and open source HTTP and reverse proxy server.
+[Nginx](https://nginx.org/en/) is a free and open source HTTP and reverse proxy server.

-mariaDB is an open source database that is forked from MySQL.
+[MariaDB](https://mariadb.org/) is an open source database that is forked from MySQL.

-Let's Encrypt is a free, automated and open Certificate Authority providing SSL certificates to allow setting up more secure websites using HTTPS.
+[Let's Encrypt](https://letsencrypt.org/) is a free, automated and open Certificate Authority providing SSL certificates to allow setting up more secure websites using HTTPS.